 Your employees are looking for ways to save more.
 And when it comes to their benefits choices, you have a huge opportunity to step in as a trusted financial advisor.
 The best place to start?
 Help employees open and contribute more to their HSAs.

 HSAs are hands-down the MVP of tax savings, but they aren’t used nearly enough.
-Over one-third of employees never even open their account, and the average HSA contribution isn’t even enough to cover employees’ out-of-pocket medical expenses:
+About one-third of employees never even open their account, and the average HSA contribution isn’t even enough to cover employees’ out-of-pocket medical expenses:

 of employees with an HSA available never open the account